 Atypical antipsychotics.
 These inhibit both dopamine and serotonin, two important brain communication neurotransmitters.
 However, it has a rare serious side effect that needs constant blood testing to keep individuals safe, which is why other antipsychotics are typically prescribed first.

 Cognitive behavioral treatment can assist persons with schizophrenia to cope with and manage their condition.
-It may reduce symptoms and enhance function.
+It may reduce its symptoms and enhance function.
 Long-term therapy can also assist with secondary conditions that accompany schizophrenia, such as anxiety, sadness, or substance abuse.

 - Electroconvulsive therapy